pinyi-yang/encapsule-holarchy-notes/build-in-cell-model/observable-value-family.md

 * [ACT-readValue](#read-value): read the *value* from *mailbox*.
 * [ACT-writeValue](#write-value): write input value into *mailbox.value*.
 * [ACT-resetValue](#reset-value): clear *mailbox*. *mailbox* changes to undefined
+* [ACT-setDefferredAction](#set-defferred-action): set an action request to the *dact* namespace in ocd which will be performed everytime Observable Value Cell ACT-readValue is performed.

 **Transition Operator**
 * [TOP-valueIsActive](#value-is-active): check if OV is exists in the provider Cell